xiaomuc/gmap_ksgg/README.md

 | SATELLITE | The satellite photo map. |
 | HYBRID | Mixed with ROADMAP and SATELLITE |
 | TERRAIN | The map shows terrain. |

+## JavaScript(maps.js)
+### classes
+#### Place class
+Read place information from HTML form and store these.
+It has attributes such as location, title, and description of the point.
+#### Course class
+This class stores map types, routes, places, etc.

+### sub-functions
+#### setMarker
+parameter map and infowindow are used in the initMap function. parameter place is instance of Place class.